material-motion/material-motion/starmap/specifications/plans/Tween.md

 `offsets` optionally defines the pacing of the animation.
 Each offset corresponds to its identically-indexed value in the `values` array.
 Each offset is a floating point number in the range of `[0,1]`.
 If not provided, each value is assumed to be evenly spaced.

 `interTimingFunctions` optionally defines the timing functions to be used between any two values.
 If `values` is of length `n`, then `interTimingFunctions` should be of length `n-1`.
 If not provided, each timing function is assumed to be linear.
 If `values.length == 1` then `interTimingFunctions[0]` value is treated as the timing function for the animation.

+`timeline` optionally allows a Tween's progress to be driven with a scrubber.

+## Performer considerations

+If a tween has an associated timeline then the performer's `addPlan` method should invoke the timeline's `begin` method if it hasn't already been.
+The timeline's `beginTime` value should then be used to properly attach the tween to the correct position in time.